Equivariant Coarse (Co-)Homology Theories: Further examples

 \begin{proof} The claims follow directly from the commutative diagrams with exact rows

 which exist because functions on a Higson-dominated compactification restrict to functions of vanishing variation. \end{proof}

-\subsection{Coarse $\K$-homology and assembly}
+\subsection{Coarse $\boldsymbol{\K}$-homology and assembly}

-Using $\Gamma$-equivariant $\EE$-theory\footnote{Of course, $\KK$-theory could also be used. $\EE$-theory was only selected because of the author's greater familiarity with this theory.}, we define the $\Gamma$-equivariant $\K$-homology with coefficients in a separable $\Gamma$-\textCstar-algebra $D$ as the functors
+Using $\Gamma$-equivariant $\EE$-theory,\footnote{Of course, $\KK$-theory could also be used.
+In that case, a different description of the assembly maps would need to be used and hence completely new proofs of our results would be required.
+However, $\KK$-theory suffers from similar technical shortcomings as $\EE$-theory and therefore no advantage over our approach is expected.
+In the end, $\EE$-theory was primarily selected because of the author's greater familiarity with this theory.} we define the $\Gamma$-equivariant $\K$-homology with coefficients in a~separable $\Gamma$-\textCstar-algebra $D$ as the functors

 Note that this definition requires the function algebras $\Cz(\blank)$ to be separable, so we only consider these functors on the full subcategory of $\LCHp$ of all \emph{second countable} locally compact $\Gamma$-spaces.
-This is only a minor restriction to the theory of \Cref{sec:Sigmastuff}, because we are mainly interested in two special cases: First, Rips complexes of discretizations of countably generated proper isocoarse $\Gamma$-spaces of bornologically bounded geometry are always second countable and, second, their compactification with a Higson dominated corona is second countable, if the corona is second countable, i.\,e.\ a compact metrizable space.
+In practice, this is only a minor restriction to the theory of Section~\ref{sec:Sigmastuff}, because we are mainly interested in two special cases: First, Rips complexes of discretizations of countably generated proper isocoarse $\Gamma$-spaces of bornologically bounded geometry are always second countable and, second, their compactification with a Higson dominated corona is second countable, if the corona is second countable, i.e., a compact metrizable space.
+The latter is an ubiquitous assumption in applications.